What Is Cryptocurrency?

 A cryptocurrency may serve as a store of value that people choose to save in anticipation of higher prices or better exchange rates in the future.
 Some cryptocurrencies may even be used as payment to acquire goods and services, which makes them a medium of exchange.
 Like fiat currencies, some cryptocurrencies are much more effective in these roles than other cryptocurrencies.

-Payment: Today, cash and credit cards are common mediums of exchange, meaning they are universally accepted for the exchange of goods and services.
-Over the past couple of decades, more modern payment processes have formed, such as Paypal, Venmo, WeChat and other forms of mobile/electronic payments.
+Today, cash and credit cards are common mediums of exchange, meaning they are universally accepted for the exchange of goods and services.
+Over the past couple of decades, more modern payment processes have formed, such as Paypal, Venmo, WeChat, and other forms of mobile/electronic payments.
 However, all of these payment forms are primarily denominated in U.S. dollars or another major currency.
 Bitcoin, ether, and other cryptocurrencies have slowly integrated into the world and can be used to pay for ordinary goods and services, further cementing their ability to be used as a medium of exchange.
-However, cryptocurrencies still face some difficulties because they are currently very volatile.
+The UnionBank of the Philippines in partnership with ConsenSys Solutions, Kaleido, Amazon AWS, ConsenSys Diligence, Microsoft Azure, and seven rural Philippine banks recently piloted Project i2i, an inter-rural bank payment platform built on Enterprise Ethereum.
 A new class of cryptocurrencies, termed stablecoins, have also started to gain traction as a medium of exchange because they are generally pegged to the U.S dollar or the unit of one.

 A token is a digital representation of a unit of value.
 This unit of value can be assigned to anything deemed valuable by society, be it virtual assets or digital representations of real-world assets.
 Tokens are created using smart contract platforms, such as Ethereum and each token can be programmed with various features.

 Introduction to Tokenization